cpske/ISP/assignment/ku-polls/iteration1.md

 ### Evaluation Criteria

-1. Github Flow (3).
+1. Github Flow (3)
-   - has `iteration1` branch with your work.
+   - repo has `iteration1` branch with all your work.
    - `iteration1` has been merged into `main` (or `master`).
-   - has a Pull Request to merge iteration1 into main and PR is **closed**.
+   - a Pull Request to merge iteration1 into main and PR is **closed**.

 2. Project and Tasks: (3)
    - Project is shown on repo "Projects" tab **and** there - Has a Project with tasks for work done.
 (1pt)